microsoft/dotnet-framework-docker-samples/aspnetapp/README.md

 ﻿aspnet-framework:4.6.2 Sample
 ====================

 This sample demonstrates how to dockerize an ASP.NET Web Form app that uses .NET Framework 4.6.2 by adding a `Dockerfile` to it and running the image in [Docker for Windows](https://docs.docker.com/docker-for-windows/) with a Windows Container.
-To complete this example you must have [Windows 10](https://www.microsoft.com/en-us/windows/get-windows-10) (or Windows Server 2016) and [Docker for Windows](https://docs.docker.com/docker-for-windows/) installed.
+To complete this example you must have [Windows 10](https://www.microsoft.com/en-us/windows/get-windows-10) (or [Windows Server 2016](https://www.microsoft.com/en-us/cloud-platform/windows-server)), [Docker for Windows](https://docs.docker.com/docker-for-windows/), and [Git](https://git-scm.com/) installed.

 ## Instructions